Zoekt

 Prerequisites:

-To enable exact code search in GitLab:
+To enable exact code search from the GitLab UI:

-2. Select Settings > Search.
+2. In the left sidebar, select Settings > Search.

-3. Expand Exact code search configuration.
+3. Expand Exact code search.

 4. Select the Enable indexing and Enable searching checkboxes.